JenniferSailor/DataAnalyticsIntern_FFBKC/README.md

 Keywords:

 Description:
-As a Data Analytics Intern, I worked over the course of 8 weeks to build a machine learning model from the ground up.
+As a Data Analytics Intern, I worked over the course of 8 weeks to build a machine-learning model from the ground up.
 Starting with data collection and integration using SQL in Snowflake.
-Then data preprocessing and cleaning using SQL and Python.
+The data preprocessing and cleaning using SQL and Python.
 Lastly creating a machine-learning model that predicted the likelihood that an account would close

 Responsibilities:
+- Utilized Python for data analysis, extracting valuable insights to inform strategic decisions
+- Improved customer retention through data preparation in Snowflake, predictive analysis in Python, and two multipage Power BI apps
+- Presented companies first implemented Machine Learning project to Executive Leadership and Marketing team

 Links: (n/a)